MonkeyPatchIo/mobk/README.md

 }
 ```

-Add mobx as an api dependency to your commonMain dependencies :
+Add mobk as an api dependency to your commonMain dependencies :

 ``` gradle